“Men are disturbed not by things, but by the view which they take of them.”– Epictetus

 The above quote captures the essence of Cognitive Behavioural Theory (CBT).
 Cognition refers to thinking.
-Cognitive Behavioural Theory talks about how cognition shapes behaviour and vice versa.
+Cognitive Behavioural Theory talks about how cognition shapes behavior and vice versa.

 There’s a third component to the theory- feelings.
 CBT explains how thoughts, feelings, and behaviours interact.

 According to Cognitive behavioural theory, thoughts are changeable and by changing thoughts we can change our feelings and, ultimately, our behaviours.